Integration & setup

 Libraries & SDKs

-Adhese also provides an open-source JavaScript SDK for implementation in web-based environments.
-It can be used standalone or integrated with various existing JS frameworks and wrappers.
-Developers pick and choose the parts they need to keep the code as lightweight as possible.
-The JavaScript SDK should be considered as a legacy implementation.
+Adhese also provides an open-source JavaScript software development kit (SDK) for use in web-based environments.
+It can be used as a standalone tool or integrated with various existing JavaScript (JS) frameworks and wrappers.
+Developers can pick and choose the parts they need to keep the code as lightweight as possible.
+The JavaScript SDK should be considered a legacy implementation.

 Adhese JavaScript Library on GitHub